 In addition to the Tile hardware, you need to pair the device with your smart phone using Bluetooth and the Tile app.
 The service has apps for both iPhone and Android devices.
 The purpose of the app is to help you find your item like a GPS tracker.
 Once you’ve set up the app, you can use it to find your item or report it as lost.
 You indicate which tile you’re looking for and it will try to find it.
 If it’s in proximity, you’ll hear the device, which is quite useful.
 In my case, I’ve called the Tile attached to my keys “AT1”.

-I’ve had the Tile and app for several months and it’s found my keys on 3 occasions in short order.
+I’ve had the Tile and app for several years and it’s found my keys on various occasions in short order.
 If it hadn’t found my keys, I could mark them as lost.
 My Tile continues to work and if it comes within range of another Tile app user, it will push a notification to me with the latest location.
 You might think of this as “crowd finding”.
 You’re benefiting from all the other users around your Tile.

 Update (12/7/2015) The new Tile is louder than the original and contains tiny speakers on the back side.
 It also includes a feature to find your phone by pressing the letter “E” on the Tile.
 This feature is handy because I didn’t need to have my phone’s “location” services turned on.
 The phone turned on and emitted an audible sound.
 Along those same lines, I also installed the Tile App on my iPad mini.
 Using the app on my smartphone, I was able to locate the iPad mini, which was in a different room.